-A cloud-based CMS is a content management system that is hosted and maintained entirely in a cloud environment by a third-party provider.
-This means you can access, manage, and update your content from anywhere, at any time, without the need to manage servers or install software.
-The provider handles deployment, updates, security, support, and infrastructure maintenance, freeing up your time for business-critical tasks.
+A cloud-based CMS is a content management system hosted and maintained entirely in a cloud environment by a third-party provider.
+This means you access and update your content through a web interface without managing servers or installing software.
+The provider handles deployment, updates, security, support, and infrastructure maintenance, freeing your team to focus on business-critical tasks.
 [Source]

 How does a cloud CMS differ from a traditional CMS?